bryanapperson/blog/content/musings/the-iliad.md

 +++
 title = "The Iliad"
-description = "The Iliad is the story of the rage of Achilles." date = "2020-01-26 21:45:00" year = -768
-keywords = ['iliad', 'war', 'poetry', 'greek', 'epic']
+description = "The Iliad is a brutal war epic, perhaps the war epic.
+The work evokes images of Apocalypse now, or the landing at normandy." date = "2020-01-26 21:45:00" year = -768 keywords = ['iliad', 'war', 'poetry', 'greek', 'epic']